chalatz/tours/pages/links/parks-natural-beauty/water-park.md

 id: site_water_park
 ref: site_water_park
 meta:
-  title: Rhodes Custom Tours, Private Custom Tours in Rhodes
+  title: Water Park Faliraki Rhodes Greece
-  http_desc: Rhodes Custom Tours, Private Custom Tours in Rhodes, Water Park
+  http_desc: 'Water Park Faliraki Rhodes Greece, Private Tour for Rhodes Water Park '
-  description: Rhodes Custom Tours, Private Custom Tours in Rhodes, Water Park
+  description: 'Water Park Faliraki Rhodes Greece, Private Tour for Rhodes Water Park '
-  keywords: Rhodes Custom Tours, Private Custom Tours in Rhodes, Water Park
+  keywords: 'Water Park Faliraki Rhodes Greece, Private Tour for Rhodes Water Park '
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
-  abstract: Rhodes Custom Tours
+  abstract: Water Park Faliraki Rhodes Greece
 title: The Water Park in Faliraki Rhodes Greece
 summary: The Water Park in Rhodes is one of the largest in Europe and has been designed with all the latest facilities.
 The Water Park in Rhodes offers remarkable and spectacular